AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/approvals-in-mobile-app.md

 ## Review an approval

-1. Select **[!UICONTROL Show all approvals]** in the [!UICONTROL Approvals] area of My Work.
+1. Select **[!UICONTROL Show all approvals]** in the [!UICONTROL Approvals] area of [!UICONTROL My Work].

-   For information about [!UICONTROL My Work] in the mobile app, see [My Work section in the mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md).
+   For information about [!UICONTROL My Work] in the mobile app, see [[!UICONTROL My Work] section in the mobile app](../../../workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md).

 1. Select an approval in the list.